burlingtonjs/burlingtonjs/pizza-process.md

 Buy drinks at Leonardos (no non-profit rate)

+## Or order from Dominoes Online!
-If you screw up and forget to order the day off:
+(If you screw up and forget to order the day before, then the morning on the day of, or you don't want to pick up the pies yourself)
-- order from Dominoes Online!
 - Set for Delivery 15 minutes before
 - Look for coupons you can use
+- Also order 1 liter of Coke (no one drinks diet coke, btw, so don't bother)
-- Get the debit card from JH
+- Get the debit card from JH or MP or DC
 - The zip associated with the debit card is 05446
+- Give instructions to come to the Merril-Lynch entrance
+- Don't forget to tip, like, $4 or $5